fdu11235/MasterThesis/README.md

 | Fixed sqrt(n) | 0.0538 | 12.82 | <0.0001 | Yes |
 | Historical simulation | 0.0535 | 11.59 | <0.0001 | Yes |

 The McNeil-Frey test examines whether, conditional on a VaR breach, the actual loss exceeds the ES estimate.
 All methods reject strongly (t > 11), meaning that when VaR is breached, losses systematically exceed what ES predicts.
-This is consistent with the Kupiec and Christoffersen rejections and points to a structural limitation: the unconditional rolling-window POT approach does not account for **volatility clustering** in financial returns.
-During stress periods, not only do VaR breaches occur more frequently (Kupiec rejection), they cluster in time (Christoffersen rejection), and the magnitude of exceedances over ES is systematically positive (McNeil-Frey rejection).
-A conditional model (e.g., GARCH-filtered residuals followed by POT) would likely improve these results by adapting to time-varying volatility.
+This is consistent with the Kupiec and Christoffersen rejections and points to a structural limitation.

 ![Violation rates](docs/figures/violation_rates.png)